sauravkp/WebRTC-nodejs-video-call-demo/README.md

 ## Update
-this is a demo version build some time ago for learning purposes only.
+This is a demo version build some time ago for learning purposes only.
 A new production ready version of this application with a detailed documentation is now available in [this repo](https://github.com/sauravkp/cignal).
 Please take a look and feel free to build a real application with it if you find it useful.